 Instead, should you choose to braid your natural hair back, this hairstyle can be successfully done with loosely-braided plaits or cornrows as well as slick-backed hair.
-Further, quick weaves are glued on as opposed to sewn in, providing less pull to your natural hair during removal.
+Further, quick weaves are glued on instead of sewn-in, providing less pull to your natural hair during removal.

-- Quick weaves are also very low maintenance hairstyles.
-This hairstyle does not take much to maintain besides maybe a little mousse to reapply shine or gel to lay your edges every now and then.
+- Quick weaves are also very low-maintenance hairstyles.
+This hairstyle does not take much to maintain besides maybe a little mousse to reapply shine or gel to lay your edges now and then.

 Cons of Getting Quick Weaves

-- While there are many benefits to choosing to get a quick weave, not all aspects of getting this type of hairstyle are sound.
+- While there are many benefits to getting a quick weave, not all aspects of getting this type of hairstyle are sound.
 Quick weaves, for instance, may not last as long as sew-in weaves because the bonding glue will begin to wear out naturally.
-If done properly, a quick weave only lasts up to 4 weeks as compared to sew-ins, which lasts for up to six to ten weeks.
+If done properly, a quick weave only lasts up to 4 weeks compared to sew-ins, which lasts for up to six to ten weeks.

-- Though it can be done at home, installing a quick weave also requires a decent level of skill.
+- Though it can be done at home, installing a quick weave also requires a decent skill level.
 For example, cutting the wefts of your hair extensions when applying quick weave hairstyles can cause excessive shedding and damage to your hair extensions if not done properly.

 - Another disadvantage of getting a quick weave hairstyle revolves around the use of bonding glue.
-The bonding glue can cause major damage to the natural hair, even with the use of a cap.
+The bonding glue can cause major damage to the natural hair, even with a cap.

 Should your wig cap not be of good quality, hair glue could stick to your natural hair pulling it out during removal as a result.

-Many women, in fact, suffer from hair breakage and even hair loss due to improper installation and removal techniques.
+Many women suffer from hair breakage and even hair loss due to improper installation and removal techniques.
 As such, it is always best to have a professional install and remove your quick weave.

 - Bonding glue can also damage your hair extensions when drying by clumping within the hair.
 However, as per hundreds of positive reviews from women, one highly recommended hair bonding glue is Salon Pro 30 Second Bonding Glue.